xenharmonic-devs/sonic-weave/documentation/technical.md

 | Record   | `#{fif: 3/2, "p/e": 2}`  | Associative data indexed by strings.                                 |
 | Function | `riff plusOne(x) {x+1}`  | _Riff_ is a music term for a short repeated phrase.                  |

-Array and record types are recursive i.e. arrays may contain other arrays or records and the values of records can be anything.
+Array and record types are recursive, i.e. arrays may contain other arrays or records, and the values of records can be anything.

-SonicWeave does not have classes and there's no `value.property` syntax.
+SonicWeave does not have classes, and there is no `value.property` syntax.

 The language is weakly typed and weakly valued.
 Logdivision is particularly leaky: `16 /_ 8` is rational `4/3` but `16 /_ 3` evaluates to a real (floating point) number.
 However most expressions that can be expressed as a radical (nth root) are exact.